 Christmas is a time for giving, and it is a great opportunity to teach children to give back to the less fortunate in the community.
 If this is something you’re considering for your family this year, Buggybuddys has a list of charities around Perth collecting everything from gift vouchers to good quality used toys and clothing.

 Saturday, 1 December, 9am to 3pm

-25 Cedric Street, Stirling
+City of Stirling, 25 Cedric Street, Stirling

-*Games, DVDs & CDs
+• Games, DVDs and CDs

 Operation Sunshine WA